tefkah/thesis-writing/Regions Are a Vague Concept.md

 ctime: 20210503132021
 ---

-# Regions are a vague concept
+# Regions Are a Vague Concept

 ## What a "spacetime region" is is vague